iarfen/scilog/README.md

 # scilog
+scilog is under development, it can't be installed yet, so don't try it :D

-scilog is an small utility to track research activity, divided between learn and project activities, it allows to don't lose time remembering the work done during the week or month, cause it tracks everything you add. scilog works with .xml files as the following, which are edited using any xml editor (or the notepad):
+*scilog* is an small utility to track research activity, divided between learn and project activities, it allows to don't lose time remembering the work done during the week or month, cause it tracks everything you add. scilog works with .xml files as the following, which are edited using any xml editor (or the notepad):

 ```xml